jonasbn/til/httpie/using_httpie_with_graphql_server.md

-# Using httpie with Graphql server
+# Using httpie with GraphQL server

 I have just started playing around with **GraphQL** and I really like using **httpie** for testing **REST**, testing **GraphQL** using **httpie** works out of the box.